The people behind the Wakatobi experience

 “It is a privilege to work at Wakatobi,” Claire says.
 “The reefs are the richest and most beautiful I have ever seen.
 The conservation program is world-class and an inspiration for other dive centers all over the world to protect our precious oceans.”

-Claire speaks English and is learning Indonesian.
+Claire speaks English and Indonesian.

 Andrea Balin – Italian